borntofrappe/fullstack-d3/README.md

     .attr("stroke", "#cadddd");
   ```

   The function itself provides a graticule with a set of default options (`10` refers for instance to the degrees separating the longitude and latitude lines).
-[The documentation](https://github.com/d3/d3-geo#geoGraticule) provides more information as to how to customize the grid.
+[The documentation](https://github.com/d3/d3-geo#geoGraticule) has more information as to how to customize the grid.

-- each object in the `features` array describes the GeoJSON object for a country
+- each object in the `features` array for the countries

   ```js
   bounds